 Wordle’s score-sharing feature is the biggest reason for it becoming an internet sensation.
 Once you finish solving a puzzle, Wordle gives you an option to share the achievement with the help of colourful square-shaped grids.
 Without sharing the actual answer, one could showcase their achievement.
 These grids tell how the player managed to get the answer and how many tries it took him.

-Social media feeds started being bombarded with these square grids.
+Social media feeds started being bombarded with these square grids, with users sharing their results.
 Other than just solving Wordle daily, people became habitual of sharing their scores on their social media.
 From Instagram and Facebook stories to tweets, the grids were everywhere.
 Twitter alone clocked 3 million Wordle tweets just between 23rd December 2021 and 27th January 2022.

 FOMO – Fear of Missing Out